 Easy, right?
 It was, which makes us incredibly proud.
 We found companies that ticked the boxes in myriad areas, from health and sport to saas and govtech.
 We uncovered enough fascinating companies and individuals to fill the Techweek programme for years to come.
 There was the story of Cather Simpson, the University of Auckland scientist who developed a high tech solution to the issue of male bobby calves in dairy farming, involving bull sperm and lasers.
 Or Thought Wired, the start-up currently developing thought-controlled software to enable those with severe disabilities to communicate; or Biolumic, a company harnessing the power of UV light to dramatically improve crop yields.

 The tricky part was deciding, when faced with so much choice, which topics to focus on at Techweek'18.
-By focusing on just three of them in our Headline event series, through a handful of company case studies yet to be announced, we aim to magnify some of New Zealand's strengths, in horticulture and agritech, creativity (encompassing film and TV, virtual and augmented reality and artificial intelligence ) and advanced materials and high tech manufacturing.
+By focusing on just three of them in our Headline Event series, through a handful of company case studies, we aim to magnify some of New Zealand's strengths, in horticulture and agritech, creativity (encompassing film and TV, virtual and augmented reality and artificial intelligence ) and high-tech manufacturing.

 We're excited to see the conversations we're hosting next year celebrate and challenge the knowns and unknowns of New Zealand innovation, and we're committed to continuing to make them happen year on year.
 These three topics are just the beginning, there are so many more stories to tell.

 - Good for the World Open Days, Mon 21 and Tues 22 May, city-wide, Auckland

 - 10 Billion Mouths, 8am-6.30pm, Wed 23 May, ASB Baypark Arena, 81 Truman Ln, Tauranga